This guide shows Premium Plan customers how to migrate to the new pricing plan on Google Maps Platform.

 Frequently asked questions

-To simplify the migration process, we will automatically generate a mapping between Client IDs and/or Premium Plan API keys.
+To simplify the migration process, we will automatically generate a mapping between Client IDs and Premium Plan projects.
 That way, you won’t have to make any coding changes.

 Yes, we provide deployment support to customers.
 Please contact your dedicated account manager and/or partner.
 See the Optimization Guide to learn more.

-Please make sure that the role has been correctly set on the billing account.
+Anyone assigned the role of Billing Account Administrator can both access and grant access to others (see Overview of Billing roles in Cloud IAM).
+Please review the billing account and make sure the role has been set appropriately.
 In case of reseller sub-billing migration, please provide the partner with a customer contact who will get permission to access the sub-billing account.

 If you have multiple SKUs (for example Maps-INT, Maps-OEM), multiple billing accounts have been created per SKU (that is, Maps-INT and Maps-OEM each have their own separate account).
 We recommend consolidating these into a single billing account.